kevinmsmith131/task-tracker/README.md

 The header displays a greeting to the signed in user.
 Below the greeting is a message that displays the number of incomplete tasks.
 The word "Logout" is present in the top right corner, and when it is clicked, the signed in user is logged out.

 #### Search and Add Area
+When a user enters a phrase into the search bar, and hits search, only the tasks that start with that phrase are displayed on the task list.
+When the plus icon is clicked, the user is brought to the add task page.

 #### Tasks